 Introduction of Section 508

-Over the years, the internet started defining various operations, and the DOJ released a statement aimed at explaining how personal with disabilities can be covered in these interactions.
+Over the years, the internet started defining various operations, and the DOJ released a statement aimed at explaining how a person with disabilities can be covered in these interactions.
 The publication was called the Accessibility of State and Local Government Websites to People with Disabilities to offer the government entities a clear direction on how to ensure their websites are accessible to people with disabilities.
 Section 508 was under Title II and no amendment was done on Title III which covers businesses.
 The law covered government entities but it confused entities that conducted online businesses with government entities.

 The process of enforcing website accessibility laws kicked off in 2004 when the DOJ began updating some of the 1991 regulations.
 They published an Advance Notice of Proposed Rulemaking and allowed the public to give their input.
 In 2008 they addressed the matters raised from the public input and sought additional comments.
 Both the 2004 ANPRM and the 2008 one did not include a section for giving web accessibility provisions despite public input advocating for the same.
 The following amendments were rolled out in January 2009 and several updates were introduced in a bid to pursue the mandate of the ADA.